 You might be interested in: ‘EN 12195: securing loads on road vehicles’

 Later, it is possible to test the selected load securing system, for example, using the innTilt system.
+This tool allows companies to perform tilt tests to evaluate the stability of the load.

 Testing solutions for pallet stability

->The innSlide family
+> The innSlide family

 Safe Load Testing Technologies has two solutions for horizontal stability testing.